swiftlang/swift-evolution/proposals/testing/NNNN-issue-handling-traits.md

 explicit decision about whether they want an additional issue to be recorded if the handler encounters an error.

+### Make the closure's issue parameter `inout`

+The closure parameter of `compactMapIssues(_:)` currently has one parameter of type `Issue` and returns an optional `Issue?` to support returning `nil` in order to suppress an issue.
+This closure could instead have a `Void` return type and its parameter could be `inout`, and this would mean that use cases that involve modifying an issue would not need to first copy the issue to a variable (`var`) before modifying it.

+However, in order to _suppress_ an issue, the parameter would also need to become optional (`inout Issue?`) and this would mean that all usages would first need to be unwrapped.
+This feels non-ergonomic, and would differ from the standard library's typical pattern for `compactMap` functions.

 ### Alternate names for the static trait functions

 We could choose different names for the static `compactMapIssues(_:)` or